-Drainage covers etc. were not lifted.
+Drainage Covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the main public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There were smoke alarms and a burglar alarm present within the property.
+There were smoke alarms present in the property.
 These were not tested.
+There do not appear to be adequate smoke and fire detection